BearHead Photography Landscape Pictures

 The northern lights is a phenomenon most people want to see in their lives, but many people don't get to.
 They only occur in the northern most latitudes, and you have to stay up late most of the time to see them.
 They come in many different colors, and can move very quickly across the sky.
 This wave of lights was impressive in how fast it changed shape and danced.
 Trying to place an object in the foreground with northern lights can be tricky because of how much they move.

 I love how the way nature looks can change so quickly.
 This scene was only this beautiful less than 20 seconds as the sun managed to squeeze between the clouds.
 If you had been there just before or after, you likely would've kept going and not thought this scene as anything special.

 Finding a forest full of color is not terribly difficult.
 The hard part is finding a forest that has no single tree that is distracting from the rest of the trees.
 The straightness and similarity of these trees struck me as I looked up walking through the forest.

 Light From Above

 During a short time of the day, around noon, something special happens in this canyon.
 The opening of the canyon at the top is very small, and only right around noon, when the sun is directly above, will the light make it down into the canyon.
 The canyon is so dark that the sun beams are visible all the way down and light up the canyon.

-Looking over the canyon after a recent storm storm is spectacular.
+Looking over Bryce Canyon after a recent snow storm is spectacular.
 The white snow and orange rock create a great contrast.
 The storm was still trying to clear out in the morning after snowing 7 inches the day before.